This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - any other direction that may be reasonable in all the circumstances.

-(1) A student or eligible person making an appeal will receive at least 10 working days' notice of the hearing of the appeal, unless the student or eligible person agrees otherwise.
+(1) A student or eligible person making an appeal will receive at least 10 working days' notice of the hearing of the appeal unless the student or eligible person agrees to a shorter period of notice.

 (2) In determining an appeal, the Appeal Panel –